austin-lai/TryHackMe-WriteUp/TryHackMe(THM)-Metamorphosis/README.md

 Difficulty: **Medium**

-The room is completed on May 20th, 2020
+The room is completed on Aug 14th, 2021

 <!-- /Description -->